Christina Grimmie: 2012–2013: With Love

 In January 2012, Grimmie moved to Los Angeles to pursue her singing career; she was signed in April to Creative Artists Agency.
-On Disney.com, she starred in the web show Power Up: with Christina Grimmie, which ran from March 29, 2012, until June 5, 2012.
+On Disney.com, she starred in the web show Power Up: with Christina Grimmie, which ran from March 29 to June 5.
 She also revealed that she would be working with a new band, Rising Tide, a teen group originally from her hometown area in New Jersey.
-A stripped version of Grimmie's original song "Find Me" was released on ITunes in June 2012, and reached the front page later in July.
+A stripped version of Grimmie's original song "Find Me" was released on ITunes in June, and reached the front page later in July.
 Though Grimmie's channel mostly focused on covers and original music, she also started pursuing other interests.
 By April 2013, Grimmie's channel had more than 375 million views and two million subscribers.
 She then opened for Gomez during the North American leg of her Stars Dance Tour, performing songs from her debut album With Love, which was released on August 6, 2013.
-On October 3, her music video for "Tell My Mama" was given its exclusive premiere on Billboard.com.
+On October 3, Grimmie's music video for "Tell My Mama" was given its exclusive premiere on Billboard.com.
 Grimmie said the video is "about a guy that I start liking in school, and he's sort of a dangerous kid, and I am the type of girl that tells my mom about everything."
 In January 2014, Grimmie appeared on an episode of the podcast Shane and Friends; Dawson was a friend of Grimmie's.

 2014: The Voice

 Grimmie auditioned for season 6 of NBC's singing competition, The Voice, as revealed on her Facebook page.
-During the Blind Auditions, she performed Miley Cyrus's hit song "Wrecking Ball".
+During the Blind Auditions, she performed Miley Cyrus' hit song "Wrecking Ball".
 All four coaches, Adam Levine, Usher, Shakira, and Blake Shelton, "turned their chairs" for her.
-She opted for Adam Levine after he told her that she had the potential to be a "huge star" due to her voice and stage presence.
+She opted for Levine after he told her that she had the potential to be a "huge star" due to her voice and stage presence.
 Selena Gomez supported Grimmie during her audition, and Justin Bieber, an artist Grimmie had frequently covered on YouTube, supported her during the finale.
 She finished in 3rd place, behind winner Josh Kaufman and runner-up Jake Worthington.
 Host Carson Daly later said he was "shocked" Grimmie did not win.
 All of Grimmie's performances were released on iTunes and Spotify as studio versions.